 Juvenile courts usually have jurisdiction over matters concerning children, including delinquency, neglect, and adoption.
-They also handle status offenses such as truancy and running away, which are not applicable to adults.
+They also handle "status offenses" such as truancy and running away, which are not applicable to adults.
 State statutes define which persons are under the original jurisdiction of the juvenile court.
-The maximum age of original juvenile court jurisdiction in delinquency matters is 17 in most states.
-The "Juvenile Justice Journal" boxes throughout this book examine the juvenile justice system.
+The maximum age of original juvenile court jurisdiction in delinquency matters is 17 in most states.39